-Deuteronomy 1:29 Then I said unto you, "Dread not, neither be afraid of them."
+Deuteronomy 1:29 Then I said to you, 'Do not be terrified, or afraid of them.'

 One of the very interesting things here is that, as Moses recounts the events (in the first three chapter of Deuteronomy), the majority of the people who actually participated in them are dead.
 But Moses writes and speaks in the present tense—as though they were alive—by using the collective "you."
 The people, though, who actually did the things that Moses speaks of (especially those who were the leaders) were dead.
 We are speaking here of at least 38 years after most of the events that have already been referred to here in Deuteronomy 1.

 What this means to you and me—in practical applications—is that there are times when God treats and judges us collectively (as a Body).
 It is as if He is saying, "If you had been there, you would have done the same thing."
 Given the fact that human nature never changes, the probability of that occurring is very high.
 A very high percentage!